photo of telehealth

 Overview

-The PARTNER program addresses the pressing need for mental health providers in South Carolina by growing the behavioral health workforce and enhancing the skills of psychiatric-mental health nurse practitioners (PMHNPs) to serve communities with limited access to care, including those in rural areas.
+The Psychiatric Advanced Practice Registered Nurse TechNology Enhanced Residency (PARTNER) program addresses the pressing need for mental health providers in South Carolina by growing the behavioral health workforce and enhancing the skills of psychiatric-mental health nurse practitioners (PMHNPs) to serve communities with limited access to care, including those in rural areas.
 This innovative program integrates behavioral health care into primary care settings using a collaborative care model, providing direct patient care and advanced clinical training for PMHNPs.
 By doing so, the program improves access to mental health services and enhances patient outcomes.

 Integrated Collaborative Care Model